Grilled Butterflied Chicken with Dry Brine

-- 2 teaspoons fresh ground black pepper (1 tsp per bird)
+- 2 teaspoons fresh ground black pepper (1 teaspoon per bird)

 - 1 fist sized chunk smoking wood (I used an oak wine barrel stave, but hickory, cherry, and apple are good alternatives)

-3. Grill the chicken: Put the chicken on the grill over the drip pan, skin side down.
+- Grill the chicken: Put the chicken on the grill over the drip pan, skin side down.
 Cook, covered, for 30 minutes.
 Flip the chicken skin side up and cook, covered, until the chicken is done, about another 15 minutes.
-The chicken should be 160 to 170*F in the thickest part of the breast, and 170*F to 180*F in the deepest part of the thigh.
+The chicken should be 160°F in the thickest part of the breast and 170°F or more in the deepest part of the thigh.